mlupo/hello-world/spirte-tutorial.md

 ## Give your character a name
-Click on the word ``||variables:mySprite||``, then from the drop-down list select ``Rename variable...`` In the window that appears, entar a new name for your character!
+Click on the word ``||variables:mySprite||``, then from the drop-down list select ``Rename variable...`` In the window that appears, enter a new name for your character!

 ```blocks
 let Jason = sprites.create(img`